-Powerful Geography is a research initiative to improve the curriculum guidance and professional development available for geography and earth science teachers in grades 6-12.
+Objectives: Powerful Geography is a research initiative to improve the curriculum guidance and professional development available for geography and earth science teachers in grades 6-12.
 The research will advance knowledge of how professional development can enable teachers' use of data to select and convey subject matter for a more inclusive geography education.
 Powerful Geography adds conceptual rigor to professional development by elevating the role of professional geographers, large-scale assessment data, and knowledge of student aspirations.
 Prior research in STEM education suggests the importance of understanding student aspirations and attitudes to foster interest in STEM and STEM careers.
 The results of this research will develop geography teachers as curriculum leaders who make instructional decisions informed by the diverse needs, interests, and job prospects of students.

-YEAR 1: The first year of the project will be dedicated to foundational data collection and analysis.
-Participating teachers be trained to administer an online student survey in their classes during the 2020-2021 school year.
-The survey will acquire data on student career aspirations and attitudes about social and environmental issues.
-A second research component will involve interviews with geographers and their employers in Texas whose professional backgrounds relate to the major categories of student aspirations.
+YEAR 1: The first year is dedicated to foundational data collection and analysis.
+Participating teachers will be trained to administer an online student survey in their classes during the school year.
+The survey will acquire data on students' life and career aspirations and attitudes about social and environmental issues.
+A second research component will involve interviews with geographers and their employers whose professional backgrounds relate to the major categories of student aspirations.
 Interview analysis will focus on identifying subject matter that is important for work and civic participation.
 The third research component in the first year will be a multilevel statistical analysis of restricted datasets from the National Assessment of Educational Progress (NAEP) Geography Assessment.
 The objective is to identify pedagogical and curricular factors that associate with varying levels of student achievement in geography.

 Powerful Geography Research Process